Spectral Condition for $\mu$P under Width-Depth Scaling: Implementing Condition for Optimizers with Weight Decay

-Recall that in Section~\ref{sec:initial_condition} of the main text, we implemented the spectral condition for initialization and specified the parameterization of the {block multipliers $\alpha_l$} and the {initialization variances $\sigma_l$}, which is optimizer-agnostic.
-In Section~\ref{sec:update_condition_muonkimi}, we further implemented the spectral condition for updates and derived the parameterization of the {learning rates $\eta_l$} for the Muon-Kimi~\citep{muon-kimi}.
-We now extend this update-condition analysis to \textit{a broader class of optimizers} and incorporate \textit{additional HPs}, including the {weight decay} and bias learning rate.
+Recall that in Section~\ref{sec:initial_condition} of the main text, we implemented Condition~\ref{condition: scale-invariant fl} for initialization and specified the parameterization of the {block multipliers $\alpha_l$} and the {initialization variances $\sigma_l$}, which is optimizer-agnostic.
+In Section~\ref{sec:update_condition_muonkimi}, we further implemented Condition~\ref{condition: scale-invariant fl} for updates and derived the parameterization of the {learning rates $\eta_l$} for the Muon-Kimi~\citep{muon-kimi}.
+We now extend this update-condition analysis to a broader class of optimizers with weight decay.
+For bias parameters, we also derive the corresponding bias HPs when the optimizer is commonly applied to biases.